What is Capital Gains Tax?

 Capital Gains Tax rates

-The rate you pay can vary based on your circumstances however, below gives you an indication of the rates you might pay based on your situation.
+The rate you pay can vary based on your circumstances however, below gives you an indication of the rates you might pay based on if you are a basic or higher/additional rate taxpayer:

 - 10% or 20% for individuals